Minadaddy/bee/README.md

-aida
+bee
 =====

-What is aida used for
+What is bee used for
 -------
 a build tool for front-end